 Falling debris from the towers, combined with fires that the debris initiated in several surrounding buildings, led to the partial or complete collapse of all the buildings in the complex and caused catastrophic damage to ten other large structures in the surrounding area.

-Visitors to the museum can book tickets in advance on-line or at the museum on the day.
-It contains a number of exhibits which relate the story of the attack, its destruction and rebuilding and commemorates those who were killed and those who assisted in the rescue operations.
+Visitors to the museum can book tickets in advance online or at the museum on the day.
+It contains a number of exhibits that relate the story of the attack, its destruction, and rebuilding and commemorates those who were killed and those who assisted in the rescue operations.

 One of the major areas of interest is the Foundation Hall, this is located at the foundation level of the Museum and contains a portion of the original slurry wall and the last column.
 This is viewed initially from the West Overlook as one progresses into the Museum.

 The Slurry Wall was required due to the proximity of the Hudson River.
 The river presented a significant challenge to the planners of the World Trade Centre during construction.
 Before excavation and construction could begin, it was necessary to find a way to prevent river water from seeping into or flooding the site.
 This was done by building a retaining wall, known as the slurry wall.
 Despite fears that it might be breached on 9/11, whereby worsening the impact of the attack, the wall held, a portion of the original wall has been preserved.

 As the recovery of the World Trade Centre site neared completion, one piece of steel was chosen to mark the occasion symbolically.

 This was designated the Last Column and was removed from the site in a solemn ceremony held on May 30, 2002.
 In the weeks that preceded its departure, recovery workers, first responders, volunteers, and victims’ relatives signed the column and affixed to it memorial messages, photographs, and other tributes.